soupaJ/create-react-ref/README.md

 ### Caveats

 The polyfilled `forwardRef` is only compatible with refs created from `createRef` and not compatible with `ref` callbacks/functions.
 If you attach a ref callback to a component returned from the polyfilled `forwardRef`, you will get a RefForwarder component instance.
 This is one instance of how this library differs from React's implementation.
-React actually built an internal type to handle this, which cannot be polyfilled, and returns the actual forwared child.
+React actually built an internal type to handle this, which cannot be polyfilled, and returns the actual forwarded child.
 However, this polyfill provides a `getRef` function you can use to make sure the correct ref is always returned (polyfilled or not).

 ## Extra APIs not in React